What Are Current Car Loan Interest Rates?

 Used Car Loan

 A used auto loan is a type of financing you can use to buy a used car.
 The loan will be paid back over time, typically with monthly payments.
-When you get a used car loan, the money you borrow goes towards paying for the purchase of used cars.
-You can also use it to pay off any other debt on your credit card and other bills that may be due soon after getting this loan for used cars.
-Usually, a used car loan interest rate doesn’t differ from other types of car loans.
+Usually, a used car loan interest rate is higher than that of a new one.

 Auto Refinance